NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

       mapproject --tr 1 --bundle-adjust-prefix ba_align/run \
         ref.tif image.cub image.map.tif

-are precisely on top of each other and on top of the LOLA DEM.
+One should verify if they are precisely on top of each other and on top of the LOLA DEM in ``stereo_gui``.
 If any shifts are noticed, with the images relative to each other, or to this DEM, that is a sign of some issues.
 If the shift is relative to this DEM, perhaps one can try the alignment above with a different value of the max displacement.

-There are occasions in which the alignment transform is still not accurate enough.
+There are occasions in which the alignment transform is still slightly inaccurate.
 Then, one can refine the cameras using the reference terrain as a constraint in bundle adjustment::

        mkdir -p ba_align_ref